Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Model and Calculation

 \subsection{Calibration \& Forecasting}

-In order to reconstruct the energy balance at a future point in time, we require estimates for levels of production, consumption, energy transformation capacities, and the efficiencies and losses associated with each process.
+In order to reconstruct the energy balance at a future point in time, we require estimates for levels of production, consumption, energy transformation, and the efficiencies and losses associated with each process.
 The model is calibrated to historic energy balance data \cite{bfe1, bfe2} which includes time series for traditional sources since 1980 and renewables since 1990.

-Linear regression is performed over 8 years of time series data which provides a time-averaged value at the start of the simulation and a linear trend for forecasting.
-The regression removes some of the effects of the COVID19 pandemic which caused large distortions to recent data points, mostly due to reduced industrial activity, travel and tourism.
-Forecasts are made by extrapolation and are clamped at zero to avoid negative values for supply and demand.
-The linear model was chosen to minimise the number of parameters and to allow consistent data fitting for all values.
-Rapid non linear growth in new technologies is especially hard to forecast, and introducing more parameters adds to this problem.
-Capacities for energy transformation are held constant at their current level as change to future capacities is the key decision for the players of the game.
+Since 2010 total final energy consumption in Switzerland has been decreasing on a linear trend, due mainly to increasing environmental temperatures\cite{bfe1}.
+In order to reproduce this overall trend, demand is projected using a linear regression over 8 years of time series data with supply and efficiency values held constant at their current time-averaged levels.
+The regression removes some of the effects of the COVID19 pandemic, which caused large distortions to recent data points dues to decreased economic activity.
+It also has the effect of damping the rapid growth in new technologies (e.g. biofuels, geothermal) which would otherwise be over-represented in future energy supply.

+The linear model therefore represents a compromise in design which favours slower change.
+Fewer parameters reduce uncertainty in estimation and computational complexity.
+The forecast thus provides a linear baseline to which shocks are then applied, allowing players to experience nonlinear changes in demand as events within the game.
+The problem for the player is thus not only to satisfy demand but to re-allocate resources to more sustainable and resilient forms of supply.

-Historic data are annualised but in reality there are daily, weekly and annual fluctuations in supply, demand and processing.
-There is greater demand for heating in winter and cooling in summer.
-Solar and run-of-river have more availability in summer, while wind is greater in winter.
-Waste incineration and pump storage are constantly available, while nuclear generation is run down in summer.
+Historic data is annualised but in reality there are fluctuations in supply, demand and processing.
+Demand for heating is greater in winter and cooling in summer.
+Solar and run-of-river have increased availability in summer and nuclear power generation is therefore decreased during this period.
 Seasonal calibration uses hourly energy market data \cite{ec1} over a four year history.
-For annual seasonality the data was aggregated by quarter and the ratio of supply or demand between summer quarters and the whole year was calculated as a scalar value.
-Demand for electricity also fluctuates throughout the day and at weekends \cite{Weber2022}, although this is beyond the scope of the model.
+For annual seasonality the demand data was aggregated by quarter and allocated to summer or winter but daily, weekly and intraday variations\cite{Weber2022} are beyond the scope of the model.